Nurturing Movement

 Restore a sense of self for the birthing person

-16 guided weeks of movements and exercises — 12 different programs — for early postpartum with video demonstrations of every single exercise to help you feel confident and able, as if I'm in the room coaching you.
+16 weeks of thoughtfully planned out movements and exercises — 12 different programs — for early postpartum with video demonstrations of every single exercise to help you feel confident and able, as if I'm in the room coaching you.

 Plus helpful information specific to postpartum recovery on the core, pelvic floor, breathing with exercise, how to reintroduce exercise safely and more!